heutelbeck/sapl-policy-engine/sapl-documentation/6_10_DotNet.md

 }
 ```

-At the service (proxy) layer the enforced stream keeps yielding the concrete element type; boundary frames (`ACCESS_SUSPENDED` / `ACCESS_GRANTED` / `ACCESS_DENIED`) are a transport concern rendered by the SSE controller filter, so `SignalTransitions` applies to controller-level streaming.
+At the service (proxy) layer the enforced stream keeps yielding the concrete element type.
+Boundary frames (`ACCESS_SUSPENDED` / `ACCESS_GRANTED` / `ACCESS_DENIED`) are a transport concern rendered by the SSE controller filter, and so `SignalTransitions` applies to controller-level streaming.

 ### Manual PDP Access